Washoe County School District

 The Washoe County School District (WCSD) is a public school district providing public education to students in all parts of Washoe County, Nevada, including the cities of Reno and Sparks, and the unincorporated communities of Verdi, Incline Village, Sun Valley and Gerlach.
 The Washoe County School District is the second largest school district in Nevada with approximately 64,000 students enrolled in 96 schools.

 A board of seven elected trustees governs the Washoe County School District.
-The current president of the WCSD Board of Trustees is Katy Simon Holland.
+The current president of the WCSD Board of Trustees is Beth Smith.
 The trustees appoint a superintendent to lead the district in day-to-day operations.

 Superintendent

-Superintendent Dr. Susan Enfield leads the Washoe County School District.
+Superintendent Joe Ernst leads the Washoe County School District.
+Joe Ernst was appointed to replace Dr. Susan Enfield, who resigned in 2023, and has served in the position since July 1, 2024.

 The Superintendent, as Chief Executive Officer, oversees the day-to-day activities of the District.
-Dr. Enfield provides support to the School Board and the Washoe County School District by managing the Strategic Plan in accordance with established goals.
+Joe Ernst provides support to the School Board and the Washoe County School District by managing the Strategic Plan in accordance with established goals.

-Dr. Seng-Dao Yang Keo is the district's Deputy Superintendent.
+Tiffany McMaster is the district's Deputy Superintendent.

 Schools

 The WCSD currently has 66 elementary schools, a special education school, 16 middle schools, 13 comprehensive high schools, Truckee Meadows Community College High School, Innovations High School (a comprehensive high school of choice), Gerlach K-12, and the Academy of Arts, Careers and Technology.

 In the WCSD, elementary schools typically include kindergarten through fifth grade, middle schools include sixth grade through eighth grade, and high schools include ninth grade through twelfth grade.
-The WCSD is currently working to move sixth grade students to middle school and anticipates doing so as soon as three planned new middle schools are constructed.